-Earlier this month, IFRC said it was seeking $13 million in aid for Venezuela to reach 220,000 highly vulnerable people mainly in need of health aid.
+Earlier this month, IFRC said it was seeking US$13 million in aid for Venezuela to reach 220,000 highly vulnerable people mainly in need of health aid.
 The plan also complemented work across the region to deliver humanitarian aid in neighboring countries such as Colombia, where more than 740,000 Venezuelans have sought food and shelter.

 Until now, Maduro, an authoritarian leader, had maintained his hold in the cash-poor, oil-rich nation while refusing to allow the delivery of humanitarian aid.
 The absence of essential services, along with severe hyperinflation and food and medicine shortages, has contributed to an exodus of about 3 million people since 2015, according to United Nations estimates.

 Backed by the military, Maduro has refused to concede power despite the nation’s worsening constitutional and humanitarian crises.
 His nation has the world’s biggest proven oil reserves and is the fifth biggest oil exporter, and his government controls the state-owned oil and natural gas company Petróleos de Venezuela.
 But the company had been pumping oil at a 70-year low even before the latest international sanctions on the oil sector went into place.